Germany: Fatal shooting at Heidelberg University | DW | 24.01.2022

 Police said at a press conference Monday evening that a man entered a university lecture hall with a double-barreled shotgun and another firearm as a class was running and opened fire.

 Four people were wounded.
-One woman died several hours later in the hospital, the other victims suffered injures in the face, back and legs, police said.
+A 23-year-old woman died several hours later in the hospital, the other victims suffered injures in the face, back and legs, police said.

 Police in the southwestern German city said they recieved several emergency calls shortly after 12:20 p.m.
 They were able to respond quickly and were on scene within minutes.
 Over 400 police officers were involved in the subsequent investigation.